Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

   <img src="https://www.visma.com/globalassets/global/common-images/logos/vismalogo.svg">
 </p>

-> Before implementing this connector, Raet Visma will need to calculate and generate a uniqueId.
+> Before implementing this connector, Visma.NET HRM will need to calculate and generate a uniqueId.
 Without this id, this connector cannot be implemented.
 > See section: _Remarks - EmployeeId is not unique_

 ## Table of contents